ethereum/portal-network-specs/portal-wire-protocol.md

 ## Algorithms

-Here we define a collection of generic algorithms which can be applied to sub-networks implementing the wire protocol.
+Here we define a collection of generic algorithms which can be applied to sub-protocol implementing the wire protocol.

 ### Lookup

 We use the lookup algorithm described in section 2.3 of the Kademlia paper.

 A "node lookup" is the execution of the algorithm to find the `k` closest nodes to some `node-id`.
 A "content lookup" is the execution of the algorithm to find the data for `content-id` or the `k` closest nodes to `content-id`.

 A `FindNode` request corresponds to a node lookup, and a `FindContent` request corresponds to a content lookup.